-"In-school reflection" -disciplinary actions such as after-school detention, loss of privileges (including recess), exclusion from extracurricular activities, written reflection, conflict resolution, mediation, or similar actions of short duration that do not result in the student's loss of academic instruction time.

-"Inappropriate Use of HUMS Computer or Network"- any use of HUMS computers or networks in violation of the HUMS Student Internet Safety and Use Policy.

-"IEP" - an individualized education program as that term is defined in § 602 of the Individuals with Disabilities Education Act, approved June 4, 1997 (111 Sat.
-37; 20 U.S.C. § 1401).

-"Intentional Misuse of School Equipment/Supplies/Facilities" - deliberately misusing school equipment, supplies, or facilities, including failure to follow safety rules.
+- "In-school reflection" -disciplinary actions such as after-school detention, loss of privileges (including recess), exclusion from extracurricular activities, written reflection, conflict resolution, mediation, or similar actions of short duration that do not result in the student's loss of academic instruction time. - "Inappropriate Use of HUMS Computer or Network"- any use of HUMS computers or networks in violation of the HUMS Student Internet Safety and Use Policy. - "IEP" an individualized education program as that term is defined in § 602 of the Individuals with Disabilities Education Act, approved June 4, 1997 (111 Sat.
+37; 20 U.S.C. § 1401). - "Intentional Misuse of School Equipment/Supplies/Facilities" deliberately misusing school equipment, supplies, or facilities, including failure to follow safety rules.

-"Limited or no-English proficiency" - the inability to adequately understand or to express oneself in the spoken or written English language

-"Long-Term Suspension" - Suspension for eleven (11) school days.

-"Medium-Term Suspension" - Suspension for six (6) to ten (10) school days.

-"Possession" - knowingly carrying or having an item on one's person, or exercising control over an item, that is prohibited from being on school grounds, that is either in the possession of a third-party or has been intentionally placed in a location on or near school property for the purpose of disposing of the item or retrieving the item at a future time.
+- "Limited or no-English proficiency" the inability to adequately understand or to express oneself in the spoken or written English language - "Legitimate educational interest" -if a school official needs to review an education record in order to fulfill his or her professional responsibility - "Long-Term Suspension" Suspension for eleven (11) school days. - "Medium-Term Suspension" Suspension for six (6) to ten (10) school days. - "Possession" knowingly carrying or having an item on one's person, or exercising control of being on school grounds, that is either in the possession of over an item, that is prohibited receiving a prohibited item from a a third-party or has been intentionally placed in a location on or near school property for the purpose of disposing of the item or retrieving the item at a future time.